subinacls/AI_Generated_Scripts/OpenAI/Chat_to_Github/README.md

 To use and install the Python Code Uploader browser extension, follow these steps:

-    Create the extension files: Create a new folder on your computer: manifest.json
+    Create a new folder on your computer and add these files manifest.json
       popup.html
       popup.js